itsCharlesAM/auto_sp_creation/README.md

 If you have problem with creating a lot of Stored Procedures (or any other `.sql` scripts) on serveral databases, you are in the right place!

-This Python script reads `.sql` files from a specified directory and executes them on a Microsoft SQL Server database.
+You can see the app in this path `auto_sp_creation_app\dist\main.exe` This app reads `.sql` files from a specified directory and executes them on a Microsoft SQL Server database.
 It supports encoding detection and batch execution using `pyodbc`.

 ## Features

-- **Auto Encoding Detection**: Detects file encoding using `chardet` to prevent encoding issues.
+- **Dynamic Database Selection**: you can target database name and SQL login for the server.

-- **Batch Execution**: Splits SQL scripts by `GO` statements and executes them safely.
+- **Test connection**

-- **Dynamic Database Selection**: Replaces `USE [previous_databse]` with the target database name.
+- **Select the files**: select the `.sql` files you want.
 - **Error Handling**: Logs execution errors without stopping the entire process.

 ## Requirements